Pennsylvania (album)

+Background

+Pennsylvania was the first album since 1979's New Picnic Time to feature guitarist Tom Herman, who came back to replace Jim Jones after the latter retired from touring due to health reasons (although Jones still remained involved as a studio contributor).
+It was also the first to feature drummer Steve Mehlman.

+The album has been described as a loose concept album about geography, travel, and road trips.
+According to David Thomas, "Pennsylvania is the space between where you are and where you're going and the roads are no good and the speed limit is stupidly low".

+The band considered various options to obfuscate the album track listing on CD (and prevent listeners to program their own sequence), such as indexing the album as two long tracks ("Side A" and "Side B") or splitting it evenly into tracks 3:22 long regardless of actual song lengths.
+The finalized version was indexed normally but included several hidden tracks following the last song "Wheelhouse" after a period of silence.

 Critical reception

 The Hartford Courant thought that "in many ways, the band is more focused than ever on its new Pennsylvania, churning up compelling guitar tracks while Thomas sings or often speaks over the top of tracks: weary, wary, compelling in his observations."
 The Chicago Tribune determined that "though a little less hook-oriented than its predecessor, Pennsylvania finds the band cloaking David Thomas' delirious visions of America in a claustrophobic yet compelling cubist blues-rock that could have emanated from no other band in the world."

 Stereo Review opined that "the acoustic/slide-guitar mix in 'SAD.TXT' is downright Zeppelinesque, and in 'Woolie Bullie' ...
 Ubu locks into a monolithic, pounding riff that may be the dumbest thing these folks have ever played, and it sounds great."

 Reviewing a 2021 remix of the album, Record Collector wrote that Herman's "presence is dynamic from the chugging chords of opener 'Woolie Bullie' (most definitely not the old rock’n’roll song) through 'Muddy Waters' (certainly not blues) creating high-energy fragments of nearly-pop."